speraxdev/USDs/README.md

 ```
 brownie run upgrade --network arbitrum-one
 ```
-4. Modify the comments on top of the two modifed .sol files in step 2 to keep record of the upgrade dates, commits, changes and addresses.
+4. Modify the comments on top of the two modified .sol files in step 2 to keep a record of the upgrade dates, commits, changes and addresses.

 ## Testing
 To run the tests, execute the following command: